leonidessaguisagjr/ConsoleTypeExplorer/README.md

 > TypeExplorer.PrintNamespaceTypes("System.Globalization", true);
 ```

-Extension method usage is as follows:
+Extension methods could be used as follows:

 ```
 > scriptcs.exe